 Due to the abuse I suffered, I learned to take people as they are.
 Period.
 That’s what my Dad told me to do.
 Character and kindness always stand first and foremost as the criteria in which you evaluate someone to be in your social circle, especially around your child.
 It was his mantra.
 It is now my mantra.

 Long ago, I had a friend who was a direct descendant of Cajun Whites & Black Slaves from Mississippi.
 She had a very golden light complexion.
 She was a gorgeous girl.
 Not because of her looks, mainly because she had a kick ass persona.
 We hung out because we had common interests.
 She told me one day – off the cuff – girls who looked like me hurt her emotionally because of her “light skin”.
 We had been drinking a few, so I was not totally competent and my response was dead silence.
-She shared with me multiple stories and I was just starring at her like “I’m sorry that happened to you.”
+She shared with me multiple stories and I was just staring at her like “I’m sorry that happened to you.”
 Then I realized she was broken by it.
 She was broken.
 Scarred.
 Much like I was.
-Willie Lynch had won again, eh?
 Then I started to evaluate how I joked around about complexion.
 It’s what we did in the poor Black community.

 You know… “with your high yellow ass…” “with your light-bright ass”… and then I heard the piercing insult that followed me around the playground… “with your Black ass”.
 Instantly, I realized I was part of the problem if I used those terms even as terms of endearment, I too was participating in the very thing I detested.